Zorro: Toys

 Due to the popularity of the Disney TV series, in 1958, The Topps Company produced an 88-card set featuring stills from that year's movie.
-The cards were rare and became collectors' items.
-In the same year the Louis Marx company released a variety of Zorro toys such as hats, swords, toy pistols and a playset with the Lido company also making plastic figures.
+The cards were rare and became collector's items.
+In the same year, the Louis Marx company released a variety of Zorro toys, such as hats, swords, toy pistols, and a playset, with the Lido company also making plastic figures.

-A major toy line based on the classic Zorro characters, motifs and styling, was released by Italian toy giant, Giochi Preziosi, master toy licensees of the property.
-The toy range was developed by Pangea Corporation and released worldwide in 2005 and featured action figures in various scales, interactive playsets and roleplaying items.
+A major toy line based on the classic Zorro characters, motifs, and styling was released by Italian toy giant Giochi Preziosi, master toy licensees of the property.
+The toy range was developed by Pangea Corporation and released worldwide in 2005.
+It featured action figures in various scales, interactive playsets, and roleplaying items.
 New original characters were also introduced, including Senor Muerte, who served as a foil to Zorro.

 In 2007, Brazilian toymaker Gulliver Toys licensed the rights to Zorro: Generation Z, which was co-developed by BKN and Pangea Corporation.
-The toy range was designed concurrent and in association with the animated program.
+The toy range was designed concurrently and in association with the animated program.

-In 2011, US-based collectibles company Triad Toys released a 12-inch Zorro action figure.
+In 2011, U.S.-based collectibles company Triad Toys released a 12-inch Zorro action figure.